 Type 1 and 2 diabetes symptoms for men and women are fairly similar.
 However, there exist certain signs of diabetes that are more specific to the male population.

 The risk of type 1 diabetes is found to be 1.5 times higher in males than in females.
-The predominant signs of type 1 diabetes in men include:
+The predominant signs of type 1 signs of diabetes in men include:

 Studies have shown that males are more prone to type 2 diabetes at a lower weight than women.
 Men tend to store fat around the waist and liver areas.
 In contrast, women store fat in the thigh and hip regions.
 Type 2 diabetes is linked with the accumulation of fat in the liver region, making it a greater risk factor in men.
 The male hormone testosterone, is also linked to the deposition of deep-seated fat in men.

 Most of the signs of type 2 diabetes in men are similar to those in women.
 However, there are certain symptoms that are distinctive in males.
-These specific type 2 diabetes symptoms in men are discussed below:
+These specific type 2 symptoms of sugar in male are discussed below:

 1. Low levels of testosterone: Insulin sensitivity decreases testosterone levels, resulting in low sex drive.
-It is characterised by a reduced energy level and a feeling of fatigue.
+It is characterized by a reduced energy level and a feeling of fatigue.